 Christopher R. Porter, MD, FACS

-Christopher R. Porter, MD is Clinical Professor of Urology at the University of Washington; he is the Director of Urologic Oncology and Fellowship Director in Urologic Oncology at Virginia Mason Fransiscan Health (VMFH).
+Dr. Christopher Porter is on staff at Ali’i Health in Kona Hawaii.
+He was Clinical Professor of Urology at the University of Washington (retired) and previously was the Director of the Urologic Oncology Fellowship.
 In addition, he serves as the Medical Director for Research for VMFH.
 He graduated from the University of Michigan with degrees in Microbiology and Philosophy and received his medical degree from Rush University in Chicago, surgical training in urology at Brown and completed his Fellowship in Urologic Oncology at Memorial Sloan Kettering.
 During his fellowship Dr. Porter worked closely with Dr Fair, investigating novel methods of prostate cancer detection.
 This work spurned his interests in prostate cancer imaging and led to him participating and Chairing the Urologic Diagnostic and Therapeutic Imaging Committee at the AUA.

 Dr. Porter joined the faculty at Georgetown after his Fellowship, before moving to Seattle to join the faculty at Virginia Mason in 2002.
 Chris has had a lasting passion for research having authored more than 100 peer reviewed manuscripts and book chapters on prostate cancer, diagnostic imaging and testicular cancer.
 Chris has won a number of awards and honors, including the AUA Leadership Award, Outstanding Service Award at the Western Section AUA and served as Western Section President.
 Dr. Porter has been an AUA member since 1999.